Intrinsic persistent homology via density-based metric learning: Applications to Signal Analysis

 Consider the strange attractor associated to the Lorenz system \cite{MR4021434}

 when $(\sigma, \rho, \beta) = (10, 28, 8/3)$.

 In Figure \ref{fig:lorenz} we take a numerical integration $\varphi(t, v_0)$ of \eqref{eqn:lorenz} with $dt = 0.01$, satisfying the initial condition $\varphi(0,v_0)=v_0$ with $v_0=(1,1,1)$.
-We inspect the time series corresponding to the $x$-coordinate with added Gaussian noise with variance $0.1$, and recover topological information of the attractor from the delay embedding (see also \cite{MR3501790}).
-Notice that in this case, although the number of variables in the underlying system is 3, the dimension of the attractor is $d=2$ so the embedding dimension estimated by Taken's theorem is greater than or equal to 5.
+We inspect the time series corresponding to the $x$-coordinate with additive Gaussian noise with variance $0.1$, and recover topological information of the attractor from the delay embedding (see also \cite{MR3501790}).
+Notice that in this case, although the number of variables in the underlying system is 3, the dimension of the attractor is $d=2$ so the embedding dimension estimated by Takens' theorem is greater than or equal to 5.

 The persistence diagram of the delay embedding reconstruction is computed with time delay $\tau=10$ and embedding dimensions $D=3, 4$ and $5$, Figure \ref{fig:lorenz}.
+Here, a uniform down-sampling from the original point cloud of $\sim 10000$ points is computed, to obtain a new point cloud of $\sim 3400$ points.

 The Lorenz attractor is homotopy equivalent to the \textit{eight-space} with two holes corresponding to the equilibrium points that the trajectory never reaches.
 As Figure \ref{fig:lorenz} reveals, the use of Fermat distance leads to robustly capturing the intrinsic two 1-cycles for the different embedding dimensions, while this is not the case for the Euclidean distance.

 \end{example}